sodiboo/niri-flake/docs.md

 - type: `one of "never", "always", "on-overflow"`
 - default: `"never"`

+When changing focus, niri can automatically center the focused column.

+- `"never"`: If the focused column doesn't fit, it will be aligned to the edges of the screen.
+- `"on-overflow"`: if the focused column doesn't fit, it will be centered on the screen.
+- `"always"`: the focused column will always be centered, even if it was already fully visible.

 <!-- sorting key: programs.niri.settings.i.layout.default-column-width -->
 ## `programs.niri.settings.layout.default-column-width`
 - type: `{} or (variant of: fixed | proportion)`

+The default width for new columns.

+When this is set to an empty attrset `{}`, windows will get to decide their initial width.
+This is not null, such that it can be distinguished from window rules that don't touch this

+See [`programs.niri.settings.layout.preset-column-widths`](#programsnirisettingslayoutpreset-column-widths) for more information.

+You can override this for specific windows using [`programs.niri.settings.window-rules.*.default-column-width`](#programsnirisettingswindow-rulesdefault-column-width)

 <!-- sorting key: programs.niri.settings.i.layout.default-column-width.fixed -->
 ## `programs.niri.settings.layout.default-column-width.fixed`
 - type: `signed integer`

+The width of the column in logical pixels

 <!-- sorting key: programs.niri.settings.i.layout.default-column-width.proportion -->
 ## `programs.niri.settings.layout.default-column-width.proportion`
 - type: `floating point number`

+The width of the column as a proportion of the screen's width

 <!-- sorting key: programs.niri.settings.i.layout.focus-ring.active-color -->